 Sealcoating is needed in cold climates, but it is very useful in the warmer climates, like those present in Florida.

 Because asphalt is a petroleum product, other petroleum products, like gasoline and oil, will react with its surface.
-Sealcoating acts as a barrier against those materials as they leak out of vehicles in a parking lot.
+Sealcoat your parking lot so that it acts as a barrier against those materials as they leak out of vehicles.
 When properly applied, sealcoat can save a facility owner substantially over the service life of asphalt pavement.

 Asphalt has been used extensively in Florida for parking lot surfaces due to its flexibility, adhesive and waterproofing properties.
 But, like any other material that is exposed to the sun, water and regular foot and vehicle traffic, asphalt will need to be sealcoated to protect it from degradation.
 The first signs of deterioration are the change in color, cracks and potholes.